shafiqullahlaiq/BRGG/README.md

 # BRGG
+# This is only for test.
-In this project we work on error checking and handling in linux system
+In this project we work on error checking and error handling in linux system. we are also work on System calls.